-Photography, Filming, and Audio Recording Consent Form for Families

-Your images help us continue our work supporting We may use these images in printed publications and on our website, Facebook page and Twitter account.
-We need your permission before we can photograph or make any recordings of you and/or your children.
-Please complete the form below:

-I am happy for to use any still photographs, and/or audio footage, and/or video footage depicting myself and my family in the following ways:

-May we use images of you and your children in printed publications that we produce for promotional and marketing and educational purposes?
+Photography, Filming, and Addio Recording Cor isent Form for Families • ng We may use these images in printed and Twitter account.
+We need your permission before ou and/or your children.
+Please complete the form I am happy for to use any still photograp depicting myself and my family in the following v May we use images of you and your children in printed publications that we produce for promotional and marketing and educational purposes?
 Yes/ No May we use images of you and your children on our website ?
 Yes/ No May we use images of you and your children on our Facebook page?
 Yes/ No May we use images of you and your children on our Twitter page?
 Yes/ No May we record images of you and your children on video ?
 Yes/ No Do you consent to images of you and your children being published in the press (for example in newspaper articles, television interviews, radio interviews, or to publicise same?)
 Yes/ No Do you consent to images of you and your children being used in our newsletters (paper or email)?
-Yes/ No I am happy for our first names to be used Yes/ No

-I have read and understood the conditions of use on the back of this form.

-Parent / Carer Name:
+Yes/ No I am happy for our first names to be used Yes/ No ars.
+However where images are used in a printed er.
+You may withdraw your consent at any time by we will adhere to when using your photographs are on I have read and understood the conditions of use e on the back of this form.
+Signature: (Parent/Carer) Date: Parent / Carer Name: